starlord-daniel/AML-Labs/1-AML-Titanic/README.md

 After setting up your project you should see the dashboard of the project.

-## Get your Data in place
+## <a name="GetyourDatainplace"></a>Get your Data in place
 Preparing the data is one of the key steps for your first ML experiment.
-This step includes renaming of columns, filtering (e.g. removing *null* values), transforming values and changing the data type.
+This step includes renaming of columns, filtering (e.g. removing *null* val]ues), transforming values and changing the data type.

 - To begin the process, add your dataset [**titanic.csv**](data/titanic-dataset.csv) as a new Data Source to the experiment and follow the steps.